Career and Technical Education (CTE) Advising

 What assistance does the Women's Program CTE Advisor provide?

 - Continued coaching and advising for women in non-traditional programs of study (where less than 25% of the students are female)

 - Information on high-wage, high demand jobs and the training programs that would prepare you for those fields

 - Assistance in figuring out what salary you will need to support your family

-- Help finding people for "informational interviews"
+- Help finding women in non-traditional careers for mentoring and "informational interviews"

 - Hands-on experience in some areas.
 For example, time to try a jackhammer, a sheet metal bender, or a web design program.

 - Connections to local employers and associations that support women in non-traditional careers.

 How can I get free CTE student advising?